Mawuli School girl wins Best Orator 2023, to join 3FM after trip to South Africa

 For her remarkable achievement, Miss Gota Lois Atsufe Quarcoo was awarded an all-expenses-paid educational trip to the African Leadership Academy in South Africa.
 Additionally, she secured an internship opportunity at 3fm, the media partner of "Orators" 2023.

-Abel Ohene Acquaye, the programme director at ATDP, told YEN.com.gh how excited he is at the keen competition and impact of the Orators.
+Abel Ohene Acquaye, the programmes' director at ATDP, told YEN.com.gh how excited he was at the keen competition and impact of the Orators.

 "I am pleased that there's a great contest between both public and private institutions in the competition.
 I think it's a testament to how transparent and open the process is to every participating school.
 We cannot wait to see how things pan out in future contests," he said.